Understanding the Portable Document Format (PDF)

 /All#20#23Numbers represents All #Numbers

-5. Arrays: These are similar to the arrays found in computer languages but these arrays are different in that they can contain different object types (including strings, names and even other arrays).
+5. Array Objects: These are similar to the arrays found in computer languages but differ in that they can contain different object types (including strings, names and even other arrays).
 Arrays are represented within square brackets.
+As you can see, the values are separated by spaces.

 [false 170 85.5 (Hello) /My#20Name]